 Premium ghee producers, therefore, prefer grass-fed milk to make the best-quality ghee.

-All ghee producers claim the purity of their manufactured ghee.
-Generally, ghee, prepared without adulteration and free of preservatives, color, and flavor, is considered a pure ghee variety.
+All ghee producers claim the fineness of their manufactured ghee.
+Generally, ghee, prepared without adulteration and food nasties is considered a premium ghee variety.

-If you want to test the purity of ghee, you can do it with a simple trick.
+If you want to test the quality of ghee, you can do it with a simple trick.
 Take a teaspoon of ghee and apply heat.
-It is pure if it melts almost instantly, and the ghee turns brown against heat.
+It is quality-assured if it melts almost instantly, and the ghee turns brown against heat.
 Or else you can safely conclude that the ghee producer has adulterated it while producing.

 How do ghee producers extend the shelf life of ghee?